enricodeleo/aquasdk/README.md

 <img src="logo.jpg" alt="aquasdk logo" width="200"/>

 AquaSDK is an open-source tool that generates a fully-featured JavaScript SDK from an OpenAPI specification.
-It enables easy integration with APIs through a chainable, resource-oriented syntax.
-AquaSDK helps you rapidly create SDKs, making it easier to interact with any RESTful API.
+It enables easy integration with APIs through a **chainable, Waterline-style API** that is both powerful and intuitive.

 ---

 ## 🎉 **What's New in 2.0**

-Version 2.0 is a major update that introduces a new, more intuitive way to interact with your API.
+Version 2.0 is a major update focused on developer experience and API design.

-*   **Breaking Change**: The default SDK generation strategy is now `hierarchical`, which creates a beautiful, chained API that mirrors your RESTful resource structure.
+*   **Breaking Change**: The default SDK is now generated with a `hierarchical` strategy, creating a beautiful, resource-oriented API.
-*   **New Chained API**: Interact with sub-resources in a natural, object-oriented way (e.g., `api.assistants(id).skills.list()`).
+*   **Waterline-Style API**: The new API fully embraces the Waterline ORM syntax.
+Methods like `.find()`, `.findOne()`, `.populate()`, and `.limit()` are now available on all resources.
+*   **Chainable Queries**: All query methods are chainable and "thenable," meaning you can `await` them directly without needing to call `.execute()`.
 *   **Backward Compatibility**: The old, tag-based generation strategy is still available via the `--strategy=tags` flag for full backward compatibility.

 ---